awbored/Resume/docs/_sources/nonprofessionalexperience.rst.txt

 * Primary Sound Engineer for In-Person events

-  * Sound Board
+  * Sound board
-  * Stage Management
+  * Stage management
-  * Sound Design
+  * Sound design
-  * Speaker Configuration
+  * Speaker configuration
   * Professional experience working with multiple musicians and performers to deliver amazing audio and performances for the audience

 * Technical Wizard For Virtual Events